 Staff on strike will not be marking during the strike.

 This will be different depending on your school, department or division.
-We advise you contact a member of staff in your school or department to see how your assessment may be effected.
+We advise you contact a member of staff in your school or department to see how your assessment may be affected.

 When will my lecture happen?